8 Elegant Floral Scents That Smell Fresh & Feminine

 KOF Tip: Buy the Small Bottle First

-Perfume companies would love for us to commit to the largest bottle immediately.
+Perfume companies would love for us to believe we need the giant bottle immediately.

 - discovery sets